reuk/wayverb/docs_source/evaluation.md

 }}{% link boundary.md %}) section show that wall impedances are accurately modelled.

-Given that in all previous tests the waveguide behaves as expected, one possibility is that the Sabine equation is simply a poor predictor of low-frequency reverb times, or reverb times in regularly-shaped rooms with well-defined reflection patterns (such as cuboids).
-If this were the case, this might justify the waveguide results.
+Given that in all previous tests the waveguide behaves as expected, it is likely that the Sabine equation is simply a poor predictor of low-frequency reverb times in these tests.
 This is a reasonable suggestion: the Sabine equation assumes that the sound field is diffuse, which in turn requires that at any position within the room, reverberant sound has equal intensity in all directions, and random phase relations [@hodgson_when_1994].
 This is obviously untrue in a cuboid at low frequencies, where the non-random phase of reflected waves causes strong modal behaviour due to waves resonating between the parallel walls of the enclosure.

-Further testing is required to locate the exact cause of the differences in reverb times.
-In the present implementation, the mismatch is an obvious artefact in the output, which affects the impulse response's suitability for musical applications.
+If multiple simulations were run with randomised source and receiver locations, the low-frequency diffuse-field reverb time could be approximated by averaging the results.
+It may be that the low reverb time in the test above is entirely due to the particular placement of the source and receiver, and that the *average-case* waveguide output would match the Sabine estimate more closely.
+Testing this would help to narrow-down the cause of the discontinuity between the low- and high-frequency components of the output.
+If the waveguide *does* match the predicted reverb times in the average case, then this would mean that further research should focus on reducing the impact of the mismatch between the outputs of different models, rather than on improving the waveguide model itself.
+However, there was not time to run such a test in the course of this project.

+Further testing is also required to locate the exact cause of the low-amplitude resonance in the waveguide.
+Although low-frequency resonant behaviour is to be expected in the tests presented here, it is surprising that all room-sizes tested displayed some localised resonance at around 400Hz (see +@room_size_spectrograms).
+The fact that the resonant frequency is the same across all rooms suggests that this is not caused by constructive interference of room modes, but rather some implementation deficiency in the waveguide.
+Perhaps the first component to check would be the waveguide boundaries: the results in +@fig:reflectance showed that the boundary implementation can introduce unpredictable artefacts at the top end of the valid bandwidth.
+Therefore, it may be that the artefacts present in these results can be removed simply by increasing the waveguide sampling rate relative to the crossover frequency.

 <div id="audio_table">